YGGverse/Yoda/README.md

 UI localization planed as Crowdin repository, but it is not implemented yet.

-To install new spell dictionaries in Fedora, use `sudo dnf install hunspell-{CODE}`
+To install new spell dictionaries in Fedora, use `sudo dnf install hunspell-CODE`
-* just replace `CODE` with the locale code you want.
+* just replace `CODE` with the locale code you want

 ### Releases